-This course is designed to provide students with the fundamentals of computer security.
-It covers material related to general computer security concepts, basics of cryptography, program security, operating system security, database security, network security, and operational/organizational security.
+This course is designed to provide students with the fundamentals computer of security.
+It covers material related to general computer security concepts, basics of cryptography, program security, o perating system security, database security, network security, and operational/organizational security.
 Students will gain and acquire knowledge, theories, concepts and applications in computer security and controls and should be able to carry out a small scale project to investigate the current practices in the area of security and controls in the industries.